uthircloud/aws/WhitePapers/AWS-SecurityBestPractices/README.md

      - S3 will support server-side encyption of data.

  **Encryption–clientside**
      - S3 will support client side encryption in which users will control encryption/decryption of data also management of the keys.

+**Protecting Data at Rest on Amazon EBS**

+In AWS EBS we have various options to encrypt data at rest.
+As in EBS data is stored as file system.

+  **Replication**

+       - EBS will create 2 copies of EBS volume for redudencies.
+But both copies will reside in same AZ.

+  **Backup**

+       - EBS can provide snapshot of data at any point of data which is stored in EBS.
+With this option we can revcover data loss due to hardware failure.

+  **Encrypt-Windows**

+       - In windows while using EBS we can encrypt data in EBS using EFS (Encrypt file System),BitLocker.

+  **Encrypt-Linux**

+       - In linux using dm-crypt,True-crypt and SafeNet-ProtectV thrid offerings will support data encryption.